 Some patients may wish to restore their breast’s appearance after deformation of breasts due to mastectomy.
 This can be achieved by a breast reconstruction surgery that can be performed at the same time of breast cancer surgery or at a later time as a separate procedure.
 In some cases, especially when a patient requires radiation therapy after surgery, it is good to wait for some time before this procedure is performed.
 Some artificial grafts or patient’s own tissue may be used for breast reconstruction.

 Treatment cost for breast cancer depends on many factors like stage of disease, type and number of treatment modalities that are being used for treatment, whether the patient is Her 2 Neu positive or negative, etc. For example, in localised and locally advanced breast cancer, cost of surgery is there.
 But radiation therapy, chemotherapy, and/or targeted therapy cost adds up depending on the various factors discussed above.
 In case of metastatic disease, cost of treatment depends on the treatment protocol being used, like number of chemotherapy drugs used, whether Her-2 Neu targeted therapy is being used or not, other palliative modalities (like radiation,etc) being used, etc. So the cost of treatment will depend on the above and many other factors.

 Best Breast Cancer Specialist in Delhi

-Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of more than 6 years of treating breast cancer patients.
-He has practiced in leading cancer hospitals in Delhi, and currently practicing at Manipal Hospital, Dwarka.
+Dr Sunny Garg is a renowned Medical Oncologist in New Delhi with an experience of around 10 years of treating breast cancer patients.
+He has treated breast cancer patients with chemotherapy, targeted therapy, hormonal therapy and personalized cancer treatment.
+He is currently practicing at Manipal Hospital, Dwarka.